 - STI screening

 - Evaluation and treatment of menstrual concerns, common gynecological conditions and reproductive health concerns

-Primary care providers, including physicians and nurse practitioners, are available to provide evaluation and medical management of common mental health disorders such as ADHD, anxiety, depression and panic attacks.
+Primary care providers, including physicians and nurse practitioners, are available to provide evaluation and medical management for common mental health disorders such as ADHD, anxiety, depression and panic attacks.
 Students requesting treatment for ADHD must provide medical documentation of neuropsychological testing supporting the diagnosis of ADHD or evaluation and treatment by a psychiatrist for ADHD.
-To request an initial appointment for ADHD, visit our ADHD webpage.
+We do not test for ADHD or ADD.
+To request an initial appointment for continuation of care for ADD or ADHD, visit our ADD/ADHD webpage.

-NOTE: For brief individual, group, couples counseling, consultation and crisis response please visit the Texas State Counseling Center in the LBJ Student Center, 5-4.1, or call 512.245.2208.
+NOTE: For information on brief individual, group, couples counseling, consultation and crisis response please visit the Texas State Counseling Center website or call 512.245.2208.

 Psychiatrists are available to provide evaluation and medical management of more complicated mental health disorders such as bipolar disorder, eating disorder or post-traumatic stress disorder.
 Psychiatrists see patients by referral only from Student Health Center medical providers or Counseling Center counselors.
 Emergency psychiatric evaluations are not offered at the Student Health Center.
 Patients with severe mental health disorders requiring intensive therapy or monitoring may have to be referred to an off campus health care provider that can provide the necessary level of service.
 Psychiatric services are available only during normal business hours.